Icon (film): Plot

 After the chase, Dorganosov demands the rest of his payment from his contractor, who is revealed to be Anatoly Grishin.
-While they are arguing, Komarov himself arrives and orders Grishin to kill Dorganosov.
+While they are arguing, Komarov arrives and orders Grishin to kill Dorganosov.

 Jason and Sonia come to realise that Grishin knew about the bombing in advance, and they raid his house for information.
 Jason is injured and, while he is unconscious, Sonia locates his daughter Elena (Marta Kondova) and brings her to him.
 While trawling through the information from Grishin's computer, they find a secret manifesto written by Komarov, which tells of his plans to unleash genocide on any "undesirables" in Russia.
 Jason realises that the bombing and the theft of the bioweapon were planned by Komarov, and mark the beginning of the genocide.

 Jason and Sonia go to Komarov's Presidential opponent, General Nikolayev, and try to expose Komarov but he announces having vaccinations for all viruses.
-This boosts his popularity, and leads to his election.
+This boosts his popularity and leads to his election.

 Jason and Sonia find Komarov's facility outside Moscow and raid it.
 Sonia kills Grishin and takes his phone, which allows them to locate the FSB agents spreading the viruses.
 After Jason secretly hands Grishin's phone to Sir Nigel, he orders the arrest of the rogue FSB agents.
 Komarov's plan is revealed publicly, and riots ensue in the streets, calling for his resignation.
 Komarov attempts to mobilize the army against the rioting crowds, but Nikolayev, at Jason and Sonia's urging, convinces the troops to stand down.
 Komarov tries to escape but is cornered and shot by Jason and subsequently killed by the crowds.

 Nikolayev becomes the acting President, and Sonia is appointed head of the FSB.
-Jason moves back to Spain with Elena, and resumes his job hiring out a fishing boat.
+Jason moves back to Spain with Elena and resumes his job hiring out a fishing boat.